-He is a raticed IAS officer with several years of experience in the several years of experience in the Administration of State and Central Governments, which includes stints in the capacity of Finance and Planning Secretary.
-He served as Revenue Secretary in the Central Government and as Additional Secretary in the Ministries of the Additional Secretary in the Ministries of the International Monetary Fund (IMF).
+He is a retired IAS officer with several years of experience in the Administration of State and Central Governments, which includes stints in the capacity of Finance and Planning Secretary.
+He served as Revenue Secretary in the Central Government and as Additional Secretary in the Ministries of Commerce and Civil Aviation.
+He had also served as Executive Director of the International Monetary Fund (IMF).

 Mr. V. T. Moorthy

+NON-EXECUTIVE AND

+INDEPENDENT DIRECTOR